longish

 Welcome!

 We invite M.A. and Ph.D. applications from students interested in contributing to a more compassionate, critically conscious, and socially just society in which Indigenous knowledges, histories, and cultures of the Americas are recognized and honored.
-Our unique interdisciplinary approach includes attention to the increasing diaspora of Indigenous peoples throughout the Americas, and calls upon the authority of Native intelligence (as expressed in Native knowledges, voices, images, and texts) to address issues that concern Native peoples, and to build on the strategies for continuance that Native peoples have developed over the centuries.
+Our unique interdisciplinary approach includes attention to Indigenous peoples throughout the Americas as well as global frameworks for Indigenous rights.
+With deep respect for Indigenous ways of knowing and being, we strive put our scholarship in service to communities to address issues that concern Native American and Indigenous peoples.

 The UC Davis campus is located in the traditional homeland of the Patwin (Southern Wintun) people.
 The Sacramento and central Sierra foothill region is the traditional homeland of the Nisenan and Northern Sierra Miwok.
 To the west are the lands of the Wappo, Lake Miwok, and numerous Pomo groups, in the San Francisco Bay area are the lands of the Coast Miwok and the diverse nations known as Ohlone or Costanoan.
 Nearby urban areas are home to Native peoples from throughout North, Central, and South America.
 Cultural gatherings, powwows, educational events, tribally-led land restoration projects, Native American performances, and art exhibits can be found both on campus as well as in nearby metropolitan and rural areas.